Saturday, December 28, 2024

 “Quick Fixes – Drugs in America from Prohibition to the 21st Century Binge” by Benjamin Fong, 2023

 This book surveys various addictive drugs, legal and illegal, from caffeine to fentanyl, and their working relationship with capitalism.
 Fong sees illegal drugs and the gangs that sell them as still following standard capitalist business models.
 Fong is a prof at Arizona State U who got his Ph.D in religion at Columbia, has written for Jacobin, and runs the “Center for Work and Democracy” so you can guess his orientation.
 Fong does a mini-history of each drug from its popular ‘medicinal’ uses in the U.S. in the 1800s – like opium, cocaine and cannabis - to demonization and the drug war of the 1920s, then to resurrection as ‘medicines’ or legality at various points in time.
-One thing is clear – each has played a role in how capital functions – as a profit center, a club against dark-skinned, ‘foreign’ people or radicals, a secret government funding source and especial as methods of social pacification, escape and work speed-up.
-They have been used to medicalize social issues and problems.
+One thing is clear – each has played a role in how capital functions – as a profit center, a club against dark-skinned, ‘foreign’ people or radicals, a secret government funding source and especially as methods of social pacification, escape and work speed-up.
+They have also been used to medicalize social issues and problems.
 Here are glimpses into his chapters.

 CAFFEINE